-Notes.-"The condition of eternal life is now just what it always has been, . . . perfect obedience to the law of God, perfect righteousness."-Steps to Christ, page 67.
+NOTE.-"The condition of eternal life is now just what it always has been- . . . perfect obedience to the law of God, perfect righteousness."-Steps to Christ, page 62.

 "The law requires righteousness,-a righteous life, a perfect character; and this man has not to give....
 But Christ, coming to the earth as man, lived a holy life, and developed a perfect character.
 These He offers as a free gift to all who will receive them.
 His life stands for the life of men.
-Thus they have remission of sins that are past, through the forbearance of God."-The Desire of Ages, page 762.
+Thus they have remission of sins that are past, through the forbearance of God."- The Desire of Ages, page 762.

 "Christ perfected a righteous character here upon the earth, not on His own account, for His character was pure and spotless, but for fallen man.
 His character He offers to man if he will accept it.
 The sinner, through repentance of his sins, faith in Christ, and obedience to the perfect law of God, has the righteousness of Christ imputed to him; it becomes his righteousness, and his name is recorded in the Lamb's book of life.
+He becomes a child of God, "God calls upon us to burst the bands of our precise, indoor service.
+The message of the gospel is to be borne in the cities and outside of the cities."-Selected Messages, b.
+1, p.
+84.

-He becomes a child of God, a member of the royal family."-Testimonies, vol. 3, pp. 371, 372.
+a member of the royal family."-Testimonies, vol. 3, pp. 371, 372.